-Limits · Cloudflare Workers docs
+Limits

 Storage keys of up to 2 KiB (2048 bytes)

+Websocket messages of up to 1 MiB (1048576 bytes).
+This limit applies to messages received, not sent or proxied through.

-500ms of CPU time per request, including websocket messages (this will be raised to match the Unbound limit after the beta period)
+30s of CPU time per request, including websocket messages

+Durable Objects scale well across Objects, but each object is inherently single-threaded.
+A baseline of 100 req/sec is a good floor estimate of the request rate an individual Object can handle, though this will vary with workload.

-Durable Objects have been built such that the number of objects in the system do not need to be limited.
+Durable Objects have been built such that the number of Objects in the system do not need to be limited.
 You can create and run as many separate objects as you want.
-The main limit to your usage of Durable Objects is the total storage limit per account, which we expect to raise after the beta period ends.
-If you need more storage in the meantime, please contact us.
+The main limit to your usage of Durable Objects is the total storage limit per account - if you need more storage, contact your account team.